This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Yes, Camp Chef does run sales for their pellet grills.
 However, these sales are often hard to spot as they do not happen all that often.

-Unlike other companies who run sales regularly throughout the year, Camp Chef instead only reduces the cost of their products on big sale days.
+Unlike other companies who run sales regularly throughout the year, Camp Chef only reduces the cost of their products on big sale days.
 In particular, the best time of the year to pick up a Camp Chef pellet grill in the sale is on Labor Day weekend.

 So, yes, Camp Chef pellet grills do go on sale.
 But, remember, these grills are insanely popular.
 So, if you want to pick one up at a good price, you will need to act quickly.